Count On Our Middle Tennessee Personal Injury Lawyers To Fight Tirelessly For You

 Tenn.
 Code Ann. §29-34-101 allows for the settlement of civil claims, so long as you give your explicit written consent.
 There are also certain protections that exist for settlement negotiations, like the ability contained in Tenn.
 Code Ann. §29-34-102 to cancel a settlement if it is based upon mistake or fraud.
 If the personal injury case involves a minor, a settlement award may require court approval, as explained in Tenn.
 Code Ann. §29-34-105.

 In Middle Tennessee, our qualified personal injury attorneys could ensure a fair settlement for you after you have suffered harm.
-However, if you and the defendant are unable to reach a settlement agreement, we may recommend taking the case to court.
+However, if you and the defendant are unable to reach a settlement agreement, we may recommend taking the case to court and have the grit and determination necessary to successfully represent you in court.

 How Much Does A Personal Injury Attorney Cost?